 One Block is enough to knock off a handful of small tasks or one big task, or put a serious dent in a major task.
 Making stacks of Blocks, applied to larger outcomes, can start to change the conditions of your life.

-As I explained in my previous post, Blocks can be thought of as a kind of “effort currency” you can use to purchase (or build, really) lasting improvements to your life.
+As I explained in my earlier post, Blocks can be thought of as a kind of “effort currency” you can use to purchase (or build, really) lasting improvements to your life.
 With some number of Blocks, can give yourself a new skill, build a new income source, fix a broken thing, turn a mess into something organized, become knowledgeable on a particular topic, make creative works, start a movement, invent something, or otherwise permanently level-up some aspect of your life (and maybe the world too).

 In that post I had said I was making a course based on How to Do Things, where we do exactly that.
 You pick something that would be a major personal win for you, and make it real, Block by Block, over an eight-week period.